Nice pick up: Guitars owned by Clapton, Cobain hit auction block

 Martin Nolan, executive director of Julien’s, said the Skystang I was an important part of pop culture history.

-“We all know that Kurt Cobain loved to break guitars and smash guitars, but the Fender Mustang was... his favourite guitar,” he told AFP.
+“We all know that Kurt Cobain loved to break guitars and smash guitars, but the Fender Mustang was... his favorite guitar,” he told AFP.

 “For the last song of his performances, he takes up a cheaper version of the guitar, and that’s the guitar that he would smash, but not this baby.”